 Line a baking pan with parchment paper and spread out the cauliflower, making sure they are not packed tightly.
 Bake for about 20 minutes, flipping halfway.
 If you want it extra crispy, turn off the oven when done and leave the cauliflower for an extra 5 minutes.
 Garnish with parsley or other herbs and serve.

 This is a great snack or side dish you will make over and over again, as it is so versatile, tasty and satisfying.
 Cauliflower is loaded with fiber so it fills you up pretty quickly.
 It also makes an excellent side dish to our popular Shish Kebab or Baked Catfish recipes.
-For a quick and easy dip, try this spicy mayo recipe.
-So versatile and zero carbs!
+It also pairs perfectly with this Vegetable Beef Stew with Cabbage.
+So delicious!

 Roasted Turmeric Cauliflower